Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Decoding of Interleaved Linearized Reed--Solomon Codes

-Based on the decoder by Loidreau and Overbeck for interleaved Gabidulin codes from~\cite{loidreau2006decoding,overbeck2007public,overbeck2008structural}, we now derive a decoding scheme for \ac{ILRS} codes.
-This Loidreau--Overbeck-like decoding scheme allows to decoder errors beyond the \ac{BMD} radius by allowing a small decoding failure probability.
-One benefit of this decoding scheme is, that the failure probability can be analyzed well and upper bounded using probabilistic arguments of the distribution of the error matrix.
-Although the Loidreau--Overbeck-like decoder has a higher computational complexity than the interpolation-based decoder, which we derive in Section~\ref{subsec:decodingILRS}, it plays a central role in bounding the decoding failure probability.
-In particular, we will use the results from this section in Section~\ref{subsec:decodingILRS} to upper bound the decoding failure probability of the interpolation-based decoding scheme by relating the conditions for successful decoding of the two decoding schemes.
+Furthermore, the algorithm has complexity $O(\intOrder n^\omega)$ operations in $\Fqm$ plus $O(m n^{\omega-1})$ operations in $\Fq$. \end{theorem} Although the \ac{LOlike} decoder has a higher computational complexity than the interpolation-based decoder, which we derive in Section~\ref{subsec:decodingILRS}, it plays a central role in bounding the decoding failure probability by relating the conditions for successful decoding of the two decoding schemes.
 A similar approach was used for bounding the decoding failure probability of the interpolation-based decoding scheme for interleaved Gabidulin codes in~\cite{wachter2013decoding}.

-Compared to the original Loidreau--Overbeck decoder for interleaved Gabidulin codes (see Section~\ref{subsubsec:LO_dec_IGab} for a high-level description) the main challenge for deriving a Loidreau--Overbeck-like decoder for \ac{ILRS} codes is to obtain the transformation matrices that allow for transforming the received word, such that the rank error and the non-corrupted part are aligned in particular columns, in a block-wise manner.
+Compared to the original Loidreau--Overbeck decoder for interleaved Gabidulin codes the main challenge for deriving an \ac{LOlike} decoder for \ac{ILRS} codes is to obtain the transformation matrices that allow for transforming the received word, such that the rank error and the non-corrupted part are aligned in particular columns, in a block-wise manner.

 Suppose we transmit a codeword $\C\in\intLinRS{\vecbeta,\a,\shots,\intOrder;\nVec,k}$ over a sum-rank channel~\eqref{eq:def_sum_rank_channel} and receive